Sutton Girls ranked 30th in the country in Parent Power survey

 In addition to academic achievement and progress, we do our utmost to enhance and enrich the students' experience in as broad a way as possible: through sport and the performing arts, trips, residential visits, fund-raising for charities, leadership opportunities, clubs and societies.
 I am extremely grateful to the Governing Body, parents and all members of staff for supporting our students so magnificently".

-57 students in the year group have achieved the fantastic feat of each gaining 10 or more A-A* grades.
+66 students in the year group have achieved the fantastic feat of each gaining 10 or more A*-A grades and the equivalent grades 9-7 in English and Maths.